json-api/json-api/format/index.md

 The value of the `relationships` key is an object (a "relationships object").
-Members of the relationships object ("relationships") represent references from the resource in which it's defined to other resources.
+Members of the relationships object ("relationships") represent references from the resource object in which it's defined to other resource objects.

 Relationships may be to-one or to-many.